 The Android operating system continues to dominate the mobile market, with the average user spending about three hours per day on their Android device.
-To maximize your ability to stay private and secure, while also getting full access to all websites and streams, you will need to use a reliable VPN for Android.
-This Android VPN guide will answer all of your questions and more.
+To maximize your ability to stay private and secure, while also getting full access to all websites and streaming platforms, you will need to use a reliable VPN for Android.
+This updated guide for will answer all your questions and show you the best Android VPNs for 2022.

 Unfortunately, there are many dangerous and malicious Android VPN apps that have been flagged by researchers.
 In our testing and research, we have also documented privacy problems with popular Android VPNs, such as Betternet and Hotspot Shield VPN.
 Furthermore, recent news also highlights VPN apps in the Google Play Store that distributed financial malware.
 So how do you find the best VPN for Android to keep your data safe and secure?